debbiemarkslab/BEAR/docs/source/usage.rst

 **Part 2: training**

 The scripts ``bear/models/train_bear_net.py`` and ``bear/models/train_bear_reference.py`` implement the above workflows for ``bear_net`` and ``bear_ref`` respectively.
 These scripts may be used to train on preprocessed transition count data in one or multiple files.
-They each may be used from the command line and accept a .cfg file specifying the training and testing paramers.
+They each may be used from the command line and accept a .cfg file specifying the training and testing parameters.

 Example config files are located in the config_files folder in the bear/models folder.
-These each contain descriptions of an example dataset made from whole genome sequencing data of the Salmonella phage YSD1 (NCBI SRA `link <https://www.ncbi.nlm.nih.gov/sra/?term=ERR956946>`);
-this data was split into training and testing 3:1 and an assembly decribed in `doi:10.1111/mmi.14396 <https://doi.org/10.1111/mmi.14396>`_ was included in the counts data.
-This sequence data was preprocessed into a transition counts matrix for 5-mers which may be seen in models/data/shuffled_virus_kmers_lag_5.tsv.
 All 6 config files decribe the same training regimen and differ only in the AR functions they use through the ar_func_name variable under [model] - linear, cnn, or stop - and whether they decribe training an AR or BEAR model through the train_ar variable under [train].
 The examples may be run by navigating to the bear/models directory and then using the command line to run one of

 ``python train_bear_net.py config_files/bear_lin_ar.cfg``